Rachel Beer

-Rachel Beer (née Sassoon; 7 April 1858 – 29 April 1927) was an Indian-born British newspaper editor.
-She was editor-in-chief of The Observer and The Sunday Times.
+Rachel Beer (née Sassoon; 7 April 1858 – 29 April 1927) was an Indian-born British newspaper proprietor and editor.
+The first woman to edit a British national newspaper, Beer was editor-in-chief of The Observer and The Sunday Times.

-Early life
+Early life and family

-Rachel Sassoon was born in Bombay, India, to Sassoon David Sassoon, of the Baghdadi Jewish Sassoon merchant family, one of the wealthiest families of the 19th century; her father was known as the "Rothschild of the East".
-As a young woman, she volunteered as a nurse in a hospital.
+Rachel Sassoon was born on 7 April 1858 in Bombay, Company Raj (present-day Mumbai, India) to Sassoon David Sassoon, a businessman, banker, and philanthropist, and Fahra "Flora" Sassoon (née Reuben; 1828–1919).
+Through her parents Beer was a member of the Sassoon family, a prominent Baghdadi Jewish merchant family.
+Beer was the one of three children.

-In 1887, she married the wealthy financier Frederick Arthur Beer, son of Julius Beer (1836–1880), and converted to Christianity.
-Frederick, an Anglican Christian, was also from a family of ethnically Jewish converts to Christianity.
-In the wake of her conversion, the family disowned her.
+In 1858, the Sassoon family relocated to England.
+Beer grew up between Ashley Park and Cumberland Terrace.
+Beer trained and worked as a unpaid nurse at Royal Brompton Hospital.

-The Beers had their roots as a banking family in the Frankfurt ghetto.
-In the UK, they were financiers whose investments included ownership of newspapers.
+On 4 August 1887, Beer married Frederick Arthur Beer, the owner of The Observer.
+Frederick was the son of businessman, banker and newspaper owner Julius Beer, and was a Jewish convert to Anglicanism.
+Following her marriage Beer converted to Anglicanism and was disowned by her family.

 Journalism career

-Soon after she married Frederick, she began contributing articles to The Observer, which the Beer family then owned.
+Soon after she married Frederick Beer, she began contributing articles to The Observer, which the Beer family then owned.
 In 1891, she took over as editor, becoming the first female editor of a national newspaper in the process.
 Two years later, she purchased The Sunday Times and became the editor of that newspaper as well.
 Though "not ... a brilliant editor", she was known for her "occasional flair and business-like decisions".